gt-big-data/retina-clusterer/README.md

 - Clone our github, look at what we are working on, talk to us to see how you could help.

+- Check out the Trello (todolist): to see what is needed: https://trello.com/b/dhBV2BUP/big-data-club

 Contact:
 ===========
 plaban3@gatech.edu